SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: 1e-3

-  Threshold on the particle quantum parameter *chipa*.
+  Threshold on the particle quantum parameter *particle_chi*.
 When a particle has a quantum parameter below this threshold, radiation reaction is not taken into account.